LimeDrive/stream-fusion/docs/en/StreamFusion/prerequis.md

 - **Prowlarr**: *(NOT AVAILABLE - under development)*

 !!! note "Resource optimization"
-    To minimize dependencies, this stack uses a PostgreSQL database and a Redis server for all plugins.
+    To minimize dependencies, this stack uses a PostgreSQL database and a Redis server for all addons.
 StreamFusion automatically manages the creation of its database and tables.
 You can therefore connect it to an existing database if you have one.

 ## Next Steps
 Once you've verified that you have all the prerequisites, you can proceed to install StreamFusion.
 Consult the [Docker Install](docker_install.md) section for detailed instructions.